Heath Ledger’s the Joker in the Dark Knight does not seem to live his life by many rules. But early on in the film, he does mention one:

 You probably already have it, but are you using it to its full capability?

-One of my favourite aspects of LinkedIn is the ability to upload Slideshare presentations directly to your summary:
+One of my favorite aspects of LinkedIn is the ability to upload Slideshare presentations directly to your summary.

-You don’t need no stinkin’ emails (are 1948 movie quotes still cool?).
+You don’t need any stinkin’ emails (are 1948 movie quotes still cool?).

 This services will change the way you and your team communicate.